 If I told you that my latest trip was to a lush and fertile country with jungles, rivers, deafening waterfalls, tropical forests and ranges that resemble the Alps and the Grand Canyon, would you think of Ethiopia?

 Me neither – until I rode through the UNESCO World Heritage Simien Mountains in the North.
-On an a two-week mountain bike expedition, I discovered a very different Ethiopia from the one that I remember in the 80s news footage.
+On an a two-week mountain bike expedition, I discovered a very different Ethiopia from the one that I remember from the news coverage after a famine of biblical proportion hit the region.
+The world responded with aid and Ethiopia eventually recovered from that devastating decade, but the tragic news images stuck with people.
+Thirty plus years on, travelling there still bewilders.

 Further up the wow factoid scale, Ethiopia is acknowledged as the land of origin of the first human species.
 Skeletons discovered there are about 3.3 million years old – this why the country is known as the cradle of humanity.